-We've signed up to the reading group programme online but forgot to order copies of booklets.
+We've signed up to the reading group programme online but forgot to order copies of booklets 1 & 2.
 How can we order them?

-Just email neweconomy@quaker.org.uk to place your order.
+Email neweconomy@guaker.org.uk to order copies of the booklets that are already available.

 I'm not sure if a reading group programme has already started in my Meeting.
 How can I find out?